sritchie73/NetRep/vignettes/NetRep.md

 profile of the left-most shown module.

 When we plot the four modules in the test dataset, the nodes remain in the same
-order: that is, in decreasing order of *weighted degree* in the *test* dataset.
+order: that is, in decreasing order of *weighted degree* in the *discovery* dataset.
+This allows you to directly compare topology plots in each dataset of
-This allows you to directly compare topology plots in each dataset of interest:
+interest:

 ```r